SauravTiwari1T/SQL-Basic-to-Intermediate/BasicQuestions.md

 # Key components of sql :
 1.Data query Language (DQL) : Used to query data from the databases.
-Example : SELECT \n
+Example : SELECT

 2. Data Manipulation language (DML) : Used to insert , update and delete data.

-3. Data defination Language (DDL) :  Used to define or alter the structure of the database , such as creating altering.  dropping tables. \n
+3. Data defination Language (DDL) :  Used to define or alter the structure of the database , such as creating altering.  dropping tables.

-4. Data control language (DCL): used to control access to the data , like granting and revoking permissions.\n 5.Transaction control language (TCL) :Used to manage transaction in the database. \n Commit (Saves all the changes)
+4. Data control language (DCL): used to control access to the data , like granting and revoking permissions.

+5.Transaction control language (TCL) :Used to manage transaction in the database.

+Commit (Saves all the changes)

-Rollback(undoes all chnages made in current transaction)\n
+Rollback(undoes all chnages made in current transaction)